mnot/I-D/http-key/draft.md

 A modifier for "Foo" would operate on the list of presented values '1', '2', 'a="b,c"'.

-Once the appropriate headers from both the original request and the stored request are processed in this manner, the result is two (possibly empty) lists of values for each specified header field.
+Once the appropriate header fields from both the original request and the stored request are processed in this manner, the result is two (possibly empty) lists of values for each specified header field.

-The key modifiers (as specified in the Key header field) are then applied to the lists, in lexical order.
+The key modifiers (as specified in the Key header field) are then applied to the lists in the order they appear in Key (left to right).
 If any modifier does not return a match (as per its definition), the headers are said not to match.
 If all of the modifiers return a match, the headers are said to match.

 Note that some types of modifiers are said to always match; they can be used to alter the input lists, or to alter the semantics of subsequent matches.